HubSpot/CMS-Migrations/Snippets/lastMenuItemFlyout/readme.md

 # Last Menu Item Flyout Fix

-**Purpose:** to prevent the child menu of the last top level menu item from going off of the page when being hovered over.
+**Purpose:** to prevent the the last top level menu item's child menu from displaying off of the screen.

 ## Instructions

-Add this snippet to your style-sheet, which will help align the child menu to the right of the parent menu item vs. the left so that it doesn't appear off of the page when displaying on desktop.
+Add this snippet to your style-sheet, which will help align the last top level menu item's child menu to the right of the parent menu item vs. the left so that it doesn't appear off of the page when the parent menu item is hovered over on desktop.

 **Before:**